May 2023 Update

-IPe has provided local plan support to over 50 local authorities and will be pleased to advise you on any aspects of progressing your plan.
+Over the last 7 years, IPe has provided local plan support to more than 100 local authorities (through both direct commissions and via PAS) and will be pleased to advise you on any aspects of progressing your plan.

-We are committed to the plan led system and passionate about getting effective plans in place at the earliest opportunity.
-The IPe team has worked at the most senior examining level in the local plans system since the Planning and Compulsory Purchase Act 2004 was put in place.
-We have extensive knowledge around implementing the Localism Act 2011 and the NPPF and in depth and direct experience of how Inspectors will approach the most difficult aspects of plan examinations.
+The IPe team is committed to the plan led system and passionate about getting effective plans in place at the earliest opportunity.
+The IPe team has worked at the most senior examining level in the local plans system since the Planning and Compulsory Purchase Act 2004 was put in place and has direct experience of how Inspectors will approach the most difficult aspects of plan examinations.

 We can work with you in addressing critical NPPF challenges

 - Local plans must, as a minimum, 'seek to meet the area's objectively assessed needs' to be found sound (paragraph 35. a)).
 In relation to housing, how should you approach addressing your LHN?

 - Have you fully addressed your 5 year housing land supply issues?
 The expectation is that authorities accommodate at least 10% of their housing requirement on 'small and medium sized sites' (up to one hectare).

 - How have you dealt with the issue of green belt review - is it 'fully evidenced and justified'?